Gift Icon

 • FAA

 The Federal Aviation Administration supervises the commercial aviation industry.
 As the main supervisory body for airlines, the agency maintains a large number of standards and regulations.
-Delta Airlines, United Airlines, Southwest Airlines, and other companies must comply with these standards and regulations to operate passenger transportation.
+Delta Airlines, United Airlines, Southwest Airlines, and other companies must comply with these standards and regulations to operate passenger hauling.

 The FAA also establishes rules for pilots and airport operations.
-The US air transit control system is responsible for the command of military, private, and commercial aircraft throughout the United States of America under the management of the Federal Aviation Administration.
+The US air transit control system is responsible for the command of military, private, and commercial aircraft throughout the United States of America under the management of the Federal Aviation governance.

 a blue car rests on the flatbed of a truck